We don’t support this browser anymore.

 Very aware of its reliance on traditional financing, Lloyds has invested heavily in its other income plays (credit card fees, insurance, investment management).
 This should help provide an income tailwind when rates aren’t as supportive, and progress has been good.

-The key risk in the short term is the FCA’s investigation into the mis-selling of motor finance.
-Lloyds is more exposed than other peers and has now set aside a total of £1.2bn in preparation for potential costs.
-We’re cautiously optimistic that provisions, plus what’s already been reflected in the valuation, will be sufficient.
-But It’s hard to say what the outcome will be.
+The key risk in the short term is the investigation into the mis-selling of motor finance.
+Lloyds is more exposed than other peers and has now set aside a total of around £2bn for potential compensation.
+We think this is now a low-risk event moving forward and we’re getting closer to drawing a line under this saga.

 Lloyds remains one of our preferred names in the sector, with strong capital levels that will hopefully support returns to shareholders over the next few years.
-That said, the valuation isn’t as attractive as it once was, and the overhang from the FCA investigation could act as a brake on any further rerating.
-There are no guarantees.
+That said, the valuation isn’t as attractive as it once was and there are no guarantees.

 Environmental, social, and governance (ESG) risk